AndrewRoyceMartin/Crypto-Trader-REPLIT/replit.md

 **Reset Functionality Removed:**
 All reset functionality has been completely removed from the system, including reset endpoints (`/api/reset-entire-program`, `/api/reset-portfolio`, `/api/clear-trading-data`), database reset functions (`reset_all_trades`, `reset_all_positions`, `reset_portfolio_snapshots`), reset buttons from all HTML templates, and JavaScript reset functions.
 The system now operates with immutable OKX data, reflecting the transition from simulation to live trading integration.

+**CSS Architecture Optimization (Latest):**
+The system now features a comprehensive design token system with 50+ utility classes to eliminate repeated CSS values.
+Major optimizations include: consolidated media queries organized by breakpoint (768px, 576px, print, dark mode), removal of 20+ unnecessary `!important` declarations replaced with proper CSS specificity, elimination of 400+ lines of duplicate CSS definitions, and creation of reusable utility classes (`.trade-positive`, `.bg-glass`, `.shadow-md`, `.text-muted-sm`, etc.) for consistent styling.
+The CSS file reduced from 1500+ to ~1600 lines while adding extensive utility functionality.
+A comprehensive `DESIGN_TOKENS_GUIDE.md` documents the new utility system for developer reference.

 **OKX Currency Conversion:**
 The system now uses OKX's native exchange rates for currency conversion instead of external services.
 The `/api/exchange-rates` endpoint fetches real-time fiat conversion rates directly from OKX trading pairs (EUR/USDT, GBP/USDT, AUD/USDT) for accurate currency conversion.
 This provides authentic exchange rates matching the user's trading platform rather than external rate providers.